 Ductless Mini Splits

-With ductless mini-splits, you can execute zoned heating such that each room has its own thermostat.
-So you can create separate HVAC zones wherever a unit is.
+With ductless mini-splits, you can achieve zoned heating so each room has its own thermostat.
+So you can create separate HVAC zones for each unit.
 The units are ductless, so there are no worries about air ducts and pipes — super easy to install.

 Advantages of Ductless Mini-Split Heating

-• Even when there are more windows and insulation in certain rooms, zoning allows for more comfortable heating throughout the entire property.
-Instead of overheating some rooms, you can turn down the thermostat settings in that area.
+- Even with more windows and insulation in certain rooms, zoning allows for more comfortable heating throughout the entire property.
+Instead of overheating some rooms, you can lower the thermostat settings in those areas.

 Disadvantages of Ductless Mini-Splits